eugelogic/notes-collection-test/EugeOnHUGO.md

 ```
 https://gohugo.io/getting-started/directory-structure/

 The `default.md` file inside the `archetypes` folder contains pieces of content that are common to all the content of the website!?
-I allows you to define metadata about your content.
+It allows you to define metadata about your content.

 The `config.toml` file is the main settings file of your website.